Diksha-Rathi/Device-Assessment/README.md

 2. Set DeviceAssessment.API as startup project.
 3. Run the application using IISExpress.
 This will open the swagger window to test the API.

-To run test cases - Build the solution, and run from test explorer.
+To run unit test cases - Build the solution, and run tests from test explorer.

 ### Run using Visual Studio Code